lex-node/governance/constitution/constitution.md

 # Definitions
 * **Access Control List (ACL):** a permission framework used by Pocket Core to control which accounts can submit Governance Transactions, such as transferring funds from the Council On-Chain Treasury, burning funds in the Council On-Chain Treasury, updating On-Chain parameters, and activating Protocol Upgrades.
 * **Aragon Court:** a decentralized court system that incentivizes internet jurors to rule fairly on subjective disputes and will perform the Judiciary function of the Pocket DAO
 * **Apps:** Pocket Network accounts that stake POKT to submit API requests (relays) to the Pocket Network
 * **Bonded:** the state of an App or Node that has staked POKT
 * **Burning Tokens:** the permanent removal of POKT from circulation
 * **Constitution:** has the meaning set forth in the Preamble
-* **Consensus Attack:** an attack that: (a) is undertaken by or on behalf of a block producer who controls, or group of cooperating block producers who collectively control, a preponderance of the means of block production on the Council Blockchain Network; and (b) has the actual or intended effect of: (1) reversing any transaction made to or by the Council Smart Contract after Confirmation of such transaction, including any “double spend” attack having or intended to have such effect; or (2) preventing inclusion in blocks or Confirmation of any transaction made to or by the Council Smart Contract, including any “censorship attack,” “transaction withholding attack” or “block withholding attack” having or intended to have such effect
 * **Contributors:** anyone who is doing work in service of the Pocket DAO and/or the Pocket Network ecosystem or Pocket Technologies, such as proposal recipients, bounty recipients, and protocol developers
 * **Council:** the unincorporated nonprofit association of Council Members, also known as "The Pocket Network Council"
 * **Council Blockchain:** the blockchain designated by the Council for deployment of the Council Smart Contract.
 The initial Council Blockchain is the Ethereum mainnet--i.e., the blockchain with "chainID:1" on "networkID:1" as recognized by a majority of nodes running Go Ethereum, the Official Golang implementation of the Ethereum protocol at https://github.com/ethereum/go-ethereum.
 There shall be only one Council Blockchain at any given time
 * **Council Champion:** a person who has been voted to become eligible to become a Council Member by a [current] Trusted Account Holder [NOTE: DO THEY HAVE TO CHAMPIONS OR CAN THEY BE ANY COUNCIL MEMBERS?] via Supermajority Approval.
 The Council Champion designation is intended to enable trusted community members to access a cheaper Governance Stake without having to play the Pocket Community Game.
 * **Council Member:** has the definition set forth in Section 4.4.
+* **Council Multisig:** the address designated by the Council to hold Governance Stakes during the Signaling Era, which is currently 6386713deb27b609daad5e2e32ee6591753e5f4e on the Pocket Network.
+The Council Multisig is controlled by the ACL.
 * **Council On-Chain Treasury:** the account designated by the Council to hold POKT DevFund Awards.
 The initial Council On-Chain Treasury is address 6386713deb27b609daad5e2e32ee6591753e5f4e on the Pocket Network.
 * **Council Protocol:** the voting, accounting and other rules and procedures embodied in the Council Smart Contract
-* **Council Smart Contract:** : (a) shall initially be the source code at https://rinkeby.etherscan.io/address/0x954Ef520DD4B969C5fd3709Bbf8b258A871639dd#code as deployed to 0x6581bFd757FF2a3333F9DD2c49C6A5CBb31C5633 on the Ethereum Rinkelby Testnet; and (b) shall subsequently be any other source code that (i) is designated by the Council to serve as the 'Council Smart Contract’ under this Constitution and (ii) is deployed to a specified public key address on a specified public blockchain and specified blockchain network, each as designated by the Council.
+* **Council Smart Contract:** : (a) shall initially be the source code at https://rinkeby.etherscan.io/address/0x954Ef520DD4B969C5fd3709Bbf8b258A871639dd#code as deployed to 0x6581bFd757FF2a3333F9DD2c49C6A5CBb31C5633 as deployed on the Ethereum Rinkelby Testnet; and (b) shall subsequently be any other source code that (i) is designated by the Council to serve as the 'Council Smart Contract’ under this Constitution and (ii) is deployed to a specified public key address on a specified public blockchain and specified blockchain network, each as designated by the Council.
 There shall be only one Council Smart Contract at any given time
 * **Decentralization Day:** a legal milestone for the decentralization of the Pocket Network, marked by the existence of 100 independently operated Nodes and the passing of the Council’s first vote (9.1)
 * **Executive:** the functions of the Pocket DAO that are responsible for executing the decisions made by the Legislature
 * **Executive Vote:** any vote made by the Council with the intent of executing an action, both On-Chain and within the Council’s platforms